Published 05 November 2018

-Join the Sydney Environment Institute in celebrating the rich academic career of retiring historian, and Co-Director of the Institute, Professor Iain McCalman as we launch the annual Iain McCalman Lecture.
+Join the Sydney Environment Institute in celebrating the career of retiring Co-Director, and distinguished historian, Professor Iain McCalman AO, as we launch ‘The Iain McCalman Lecture’.

 From Charles Darwin to the Great Barrier Reef; the sciences to the humanities; Iain McCalman established himself as an internationally renowned cultural historian, an award-winning author and a highly accomplished professor of history and the humanities.